 Lemon twist or olives?

 Lemon peel is a classic choice as a Martini garnish.
-It adds a bright and citrussy zing to the drink that makes the rest of the flavours pop.
+It adds a bright and citrusy zing to the drink that makes the rest of the flavors pop.
 A lemon twist is also simple to make.

 - Start by washing a lemon and patting it dry.